 It wasn’t easy.
 The journey back had a variety of obstacles that made it difficult to get to Frankfurt.
-Originally, I had planned a ride back with a gentlemen through a website called BlaBlaCar.
+Originally, I had planned a ride back with a gentleman through a website called BlaBlaCar.
 When I was supposed to leave at 8am, he texted me at four that morning to let me know he wasn’t going anymore.
-Comon man… I dashed to the train station and booked a ride to Dresden, Germany.
+Come on man… I dashed to the train station and booked a ride to Dresden, Germany.
 From there, I worked my way to Leipzig, then Hanover, then Göttingen, and finally Eschwege by midnight.
-I still had one more train to catch… 5am to Frankfurt to be on time for Cordray’s grand arrival.
+I still had one more train to catch… 5am to Frankfurt.

-After her heart rate settled below rabbit, all was good.
-We left the airport and skipped into the city throwing down the first of multiple German Dogs.
-We hiked over 150 steps to the top of the Frankfurt Cathedral’s tower and peered over the vast city.
-It’s a sureal feeling seeing someone after it’s been awhile in a country where neither of you know the language.
-As we both know and have been told on in our past, lean into discomfort.
+I left the airport and skipped into the city throwing down the first of multiple German Dogs.
+I hiked over 150 steps to the top of the Frankfurt Cathedral’s tower and peered over the vast city.
+It’s a surreal feeling being in a country where you don’t know the language.
+As we all know and have been told in our past, lean into discomfort.

-The next couple of weeks spent in Germany were getting to know the history, culture, and people.
-One man, Mr. Reece, is an older gentleman who grew up in the town we were staying in- Eschwege, Germany.
+The next couple of weeks spent in Germany was getting to know the history, culture, and people.
+One man, Mr. Reece, is an older gentleman who grew up in the town I was staying in – Eschwege, Germany.
 During WWII, he was drafted into the hell working as a German Soldier translating English for his superiors.
 He initially worked on the eastern front pushing past the bitter winter before being moved across the continent to Italy.
-As his troop resisted the southern push up the boot of Italy from the allies, Mr. Reece detailed to Cordray and me his capture.
-A man who defied the odds set against him, he smiled and told us “…because the Americans treated me so well (for three years), we can sit at this table today and talk as friends.”
+As his troop resisted the southern push up the boot of Italy from the allies, Mr. Reece detailed to me his capture.
+A man who defied the odds set against him, he smiled and told me “…because the Americans treated me so well (for three years), we can sit at this table today and talk as friends.”

 The man is 96 years old.
-He joked when we walked into his home that we had just shook hands with a Nazi.
+He joked when I walked into his home that I had just shaken hands with a Nazi.
 The truth though is, he was drafted into the war out of his university.
 He wasn’t the stereotyped Nazi we are accustomed to in video games dehumanizing the 1940 German population, rather an educated young man displaced by the world’s politics.
 The way he enthusiastically spoke about America would throw someone for a spin if they were to find out later he was a PoW.
 The best part, the man knew how to laugh.

-Outlines of our conversation over coffee and cake:
+Outlines of my conversation over coffee and cake:

 - Since he knew both English and German, he was asked to start a newsletter for the PoWs in America.
 He worked closely with various officers in the U.S. military to write stories and news for the others in the camp.